EUROPE MARKETS: European Stocks Rise For 3rd Day As Global Rally Stays Strong

 ADVERTISEMENT

-What is driving the market: The global rally that pushed stock prices significantly higher in 2017 and into the beginning of 2018 was showing no signs of abating on Friday.
+What is driving the market: The global rally that pushed stock prices significantly higher in 2017 and into the beginning of 2018 was showing few signs of abating on Friday.
 Traders in Europe took a cue from the U.S., where the Dow Jones Industrial Average on Thursday broke above the 25,000 to end at an all-time high (http://www.marketwatch.com/story/dow-on-track-for-25000-milestone-as-global-stock-rally-stays-strong-2018-01-04).
-The S&P 500 and Nasdaq Composite Index also scored record closes.
+U.S. stocks also advanced on Friday (http://www.marketwatch.com/story/sp-eyes-another-historic-record-run-with-us-jobs-data-on-deck-2018-01-05), aiming for fresh records across the board.

 Read: Lack of wage growth will likely dampen celebration of December jobs report (http://www.marketwatch.com/story/lack-of-wage-growth-will-likely-dampen-celebration-of-strong-december-jobs-report-2018-01-04)